Connected Health Framework

 - Supportive of the full continuum of care to meet the needs of patients, health professionals, and organizations

-Many organizations work with Microsoft to deploy the Microsoft Connected Health Platform, which is based on the extensible and agile principles of the Microsoft Connected Health Framework and provides offerings for optimizing health ICT infrastructures.
+Many organizations work with Microsoft to deploy the Microsoft Connected Health Platform.
+The platform is based on the extensible and agile principles of the Microsoft Connected Health Framework and provides offerings for optimizing health ICT infrastructures.
+Microsoft platforms can help you deliver patient-centric experiences that lead to higher satisfaction and better outcomes.